Pierre Matignon

-Pierre Matignon (born Verchers-sur-Layon, France, 11 February 1943 — died Saint-Michel-de-Chavaignes, 1 November 1987) was the French racing cyclist who held last place in the Tour de France but won one of its most prestigious stages alone.
+Pierre Matignon (11 February 1943 – 1 November 1987) was the French racing cyclist is famous for finishing in last place in the 1969 Tour de France but winning one of its most prestigious stages alone while fighting off eventual race winner Eddy Merckx.

 Background

 Pierre Matignon was a little-known rider in the Frimatic-De Gribaldy team during the Tour de France of 1969.
 As an amateur he had won a stage in the 1962 Tour de l'Avenir, the shorter version of the Tour de France for amateurs and semi-professionals.
 He had a modest career apart from that, with second and third places and a win at Brigueuil-le-Chantre in 1966 He then turned professional for a team run by the former rider, Louis Caput, who entered him for the Tour de France in his first season.

 1969 Tour de France

 The 1969 Tour de France had been an exceptional race and more than a third of the 130 starters had already dropped out by the 20th stage.
 Among those who had gone home were stars: they included Roger De Vlaeminck, Rik Van Looy and Luis Ocaña.
 The winner three years earlier, Lucien Aimar, was more than an hour behind.
 Jan Janssen, the winner in 1968, was at 48 minutes.

 Those still riding, however, included Eddy Merckx, who led the race, the Frenchmen Raymond Poulidor and Roger Pingeon and the Italian, Felice Gimondi.

 Matignon was 86th and last, three hours behind the leader.
 For much of the race he had competed not to win but to finish last, because the lanterne rouge - the back light of the race - often profited from sympathy in the contracts for round-the-houses races that followed the Tour.
 In that competition, he was challenged by André Wilhem of the rival Sonolor team.
 On the 20th day, from Brive to the summit of the Puy-de-Dôme near Clermont-Ferrand, Wilhem realised he could not go slower than Matignon and so he attacked right from the start.

 The others finally caught him, there was a lull before Pingeon tried an attack, and then the race settled into a long ride across the heat of central France.
 Everyone was grateful for a breather, said the reporter Jacques Augendre.
 The decision for the stars would come on the coiling road that ran like a helter-skelter up the old volcano on which the day finished.
 They had only to watch each other.